aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 Hardware-wise, Chromebooks are great "couch-computing" or travel devices.
 They are underpowered with respect to other machines (e.g., an M4 MacBook).
-But they are lighter, cheaper, and their battery is OK considering they are "Linux" devices (ARM Chromebooks can easily last 12 hours on battery).
+But they are lighter and cheaper, and their battery is OK considering they are "Linux" devices (ARM Chromebooks can easily last 12 hours on battery).
 I wish the display was a bit brighter, especially under direct sunlight.